loco-philippe/tab-dataset/README.md

 > Example :
 >
+> The field: ['john', 'anna', 'paul', 'anna', 'john', 'lisa'] is transformed into:
+>
-> The field: ['john', 'anna', 'paul', 'anna', 'john', 'lisa'] is transformed into a first list of values ['john', 'anna', 'paul', ' lisa'] and a second list of pointers: [0, 1, 2, 1, 0, 3].
+> - a first list of values ['john', 'anna', 'paul', ' lisa']
+> - a second list of pointers: [0, 1, 2, 1, 0, 3].
+>
-> We find for example this format in the 'categorical' data of Pandas
+> We find for example this format in the 'categorical' data of pandas DataFrame.

 ## Uses